KiranLDA/maxflow/README.md

 # Package maxflow

-This packages provides a set of functions to set up a connectivity matrix, and then use this matrix to calculate the maximum flow of birds/animal through the migratory network

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 <img align="center" src="https://kirandhanjaladams.weebly.com/uploads/8/0/0/5/80051220/turnstones_1_orig.png">

+The methods from this package are based on a paper published in [Conservation Biology](https://doi.org/10.1111/cobi.12842).
+The packages provides a set of functions to set up a migratory connectivity matrix, and then use this matrix to calculate the maximum flow of birds/animal through the migratory network, and then prioritise sites for conservation.

-### Prerequisites
+## Prerequisites

 This package relies on ´igraph´, ´fields´, ´sp´ and ´stats´.
 If there are any problem installing maxflow, ensure these are working.

-### Installing
+## Installing

 To install this package from github, make sure you first have `devtools` installed.